Right Arrow

 What are the best practices for implementing AI in manufacturing?

 Start with narrow, high-impact applications where automation relieves known bottlenecks.
 Involve frontline workers in system design and training, as their operational expertise is crucial for AI effectiveness.
 Implement phased rollouts beginning with pilot programs that demonstrate measurable value.
-Ensure clear governance frameworks where humans validate AI recommendations, and provide comprehensive training that addresses both technical skills and change management.
+Ensure clear governance frameworks where humans validate AI recommendations, and provide comprehensive training that covers both technical skills and change management.
 Most importantly, position AI as an empowerment tool that amplifies human expertise rather than replacing it.

 How can organizations effectively manage change during AI adoption?